 Heritage History offers a free collection of eight "Study Programs" for covering different periods of history in a classical fashion.
-Each Study Program consists of downloadable files (in either PDF or epub format) for books in the public domain: narrative histories, biographies, military histories, mythology, legends, historical fiction, complete literary works, and adapted literary works.
+Each Study Program consists of downloadable files (in either PDF or EPUB format) for books in the public domain: narrative histories, biographies, military histories, mythology, legends, historical fiction, complete literary works, and adapted literary works.
 Many of the books are among those reprinted and sold widely in the homeschool marketplace.
 They include works by authors such as Helene Guerber, M. B. Synge, Edward Eggleston, John Haaren, John Lang, Padraic Colum, and Alfred J. Church.
-While students might read these books online, they can also download them so that they are not dependent upon an internet connection.
-Keep in mind that these books are not updated for either content or language usage.
+Students can read these books online, but they can also download the books so that they are not dependent upon an internet connection.
+Keep in mind that some of these books might seem old-fashioned since they are not updated for either content or language usage.

 The eight Heritage History Classical Curriculum Study Programs are: